 - Pass it gently over the damaged area.

 - When you see that the furniture does not absorb any more oil, clean the surface with a soft cloth, removing any remaining oil.

 Removing stains from rattan.
 To remove food stains or stains from daily rubbing, you only need to moisten a fine cloth with dish detergent and rub the stain with a little water.
 When you have finished cleaning, let the rattan furniture air dry.

 After it has dried completely, apply a coat of varnish with a brush to provide additional protection.
 This task should be repeated once a year.
 Is your rattan furniture impeccable?

 Other practical ways to clean your home furniture

-If you love to keep the house tidy and clean, but you do not like to use chemicals, nothing better to clean all kinds of furniture than natural products.
+If you love to keep the house tidy and clean, but you do not like to use chemicals, is anything better to clean all kinds of furniture than natural products?
 Not only will they not cause allergies, but they will also leave your furniture in excellent condition.
 Let’s get to work!